Hamiltonian-learning quantum magnets with non-local impurity tomography

 The object that we will use for Hamiltonian learning is the field-dependent non-local correlator, defined as

 where \(\ket{\Omega ({B_z})}\) is the ground state of the system at field $B_z$, \( S^z_i \) is the z-component of the spin operator at site \( n \), and \( S^z_{\alpha} \) is the z-component of the spin operator at the impurity site $\alpha$.
-This observable is related to the response of the system to local Ising impurities as described in Sec. \ref{sec:expt}, and in the gapped limit is given directly by the magnetization in the presence of a perturbation as shown in Eq. \ref{eq:nonloc}.
-We use the static correlator with respect to the impurity in the middle of the chain, where we considered chains with $L=21$ sites, with the central site the $S=1$ site.
+This observable is related to the response of the system to local Ising impurities, as described in Sec.~\ref{sec:expt}.
+In the gapped limit, it is directly given by the magnetization in the presence of a perturbation, as shown in Eq.~\ref{eq:nonloc}.
+Figure~\ref{fig:pic_mag} presents results with long-range interactions, demonstrating that the relationship between non-local correlators and the system's response to a perturbation holds in these generic models.